-Are you ready to look forward to next year’s trends?
-Just announced yesterday, the 2015 Color of the Year from Benjamin Moore is Guilford Green, HC-116.
-Part of the Historical Collection, Guilford Green is a stunning silvery green that complements both modern and traditional styles in a seamless manner.
+Benjamin Moore Guilford Green, HC-116 is part of the Historical Collection, Guilford Green.
+It’s a stunning silvery green that complements both modern and traditional styles in a seamless manner.

 In this bedroom, Guilford Green sets the tone for a serene, peaceful space to wind down in at the end of the day or to awake gently each morning.
 The dark gold pillows, terra cotta pots, green ferns, and mirrored night stands accent the walls beautifully.